-Unlike other payment apps, Venmo has a touch of a social media feature in it.
-Upon creating an account on Venmo, you have the option to sync your account to your contacts and Facebook friends.
+Upon creating an account on Venmo, you can sync your account to your contacts and Facebook friends.

-The social media aspect in Venmo also lets your friends see memos that contain why you are paying or why you are receiving money.
+The social media aspect of Venmo also lets your friends see memos that contain why you are paying or why you are receiving money.

 Cash App and Venmo Have Debit Cards